mazhuowen/LeetCode/排序/#179 Largest Number.md

 Given a list of non negative integers, arrange them such that they form the largest number.

-Note: The result may be very large, so you need to return a string instead of an integer.
+**Note**: The result may be very large, so you need to return a string instead of an integer.